Rouzax/Optimize-PptImages/README.md

 - Older versions fall back to the auto-generated PNG raster
 - Both files are embedded: `image5.svg` and `image5.png`

 **Script behavior:** This script detects auto-generated PNG fallbacks and skips optimizing them, as PowerPoint will regenerate them if needed.
-The SVG file itself is not modified (vector formats don't benefit from raster optimization).
+The SVG files themselves are not modified (vector formats don't benefit from raster optimization).

 ### Conversion Strategy